gtretiak/C_ft_printf/README.md

 ## 📚 Project Overview

-The `ft_printf` project is part of the 42 school curriculum and challenges you to recreate one of the most fundamental and versatile functions in C: `printf()`.
-It’s a moderately difficult exercise that will significantly improve your skills in:
+The `ft_printf` project is part of the 42 school curriculum.
+It´s recreation one of the most fundamental and versatile functions in C: `printf()`.

+## Concepts:
 - Memory management
 - Variadic functions
 - String and character handling